blackfireio/documentation/php/integrations/sdk.rst

 HTTP Profiling
 ~~~~~~~~~~~~~~

-Using the Blackfire Client, you can create HTTP scenarios directly from PHP.
+Using the Blackfire Client, you can profile HTTP requests directly from PHP.
 Enabling code instrumentation for HTTP requests is done via a specific HTTP
 header (``X-Blackfire-Query``); the value containing the profile configuration
 and a signature used for authorization.